browserengineering/book/book/styles.md

 ```

 Beyond the browser styles, our browser needs to find website-specific
 CSS files, download them, and use them as well.
-Web pages call out
+Web pages name their
-their CSS files using the `link` element, which looks like this:
+CSS files using the `link` element, which looks like this:

 ``` {.example}
 <link rel="stylesheet" href="/main.css">